 Makes: 6-8 servings

-Free of: gluten and all top allergens (optional dumplings contain wheat and dairy)
+Free of: (stew): gluten and all top allergens; dumplings contain wheat, see gluten-free option

 - 2 lb (1 kg) lamb shoulder, cut into 2-inch chunks

 - 4 tbsp rice flour (or all-purpose flour)

 - 8-10 pearl onions, peeled